Students will learn to create a more sustainable environment with the Certificate III in Horticulture.

-Trainees and apprentices - Students are visited and assessed in the workplace by trainers.
-This program may take 3-4 years to complete, which trainees and apprentices undertaking and completing all assessment tasks in the workplace.
+Students are visited and assessed in the workplace by trainers.
+This program may take 3-4 years to complete, which trainees and apprentices undertaking and complete all assessment tasks in the workplace.
 There is no requirement for students to attend a GOTAFE campus, with the exception of specialist, high-risk training like farm chemicals and chainsaw units.

 Educational Support Services

 As an enrolled student at GOTAFE you may access a wide range of academic support services to assist you to meet the academic challenges of your course from our Learning Support Unit.

 A free and confidential service to help you build the foundation skills you need to be successful at TAFE.
 Improve your english language, maths and/or writing skills; enhance your computer, exam and study skills.

 Our library team are passionate about supporting students to achieve their study goals.
 They have subject guides, referencing help, and online resources to assist you with you assessments.

 Jobs and study options